knpuniversity/gulp/knpu/javascript-versioning-and-cleanup.md

 This library does what it sounds like - it helps delete files.

-We want to have a new way to clean up our generated files.
+We need a way to clean up our generated files.
 That sounds like a perfect opportunity to add a new task!
 Call it `clean`:

 [[[ code('ba9b748851') ]]]